iaminawe/boa-vagrant/README.md

-Barracuda Octopus Aegir Local Development Server
+Barracuda Octopus Aegir Local Dev Environment
 ==

 Using this you can setup a local BOA server using vagrant and Chef.